 Eyeing eWorld now, the big surprise for a lot of people will be how cartoonish it looks.
 The notion of turning the internet (or, at least, a version of it) into a SimCity-style settlement, with different buildings representing different services, seems very unnecessary — and non-workable — today.

 It makes sense, though, when you consider that eWorld narrativized an abstract idea.
 In fact, the approach worked much the same way the graphical user interface borrowed the metaphor of a physical desktop to explain computing concepts to a new audience.
 Full web-browsing support didn’t arrive in eWorld until 1995.

-These days, Apple typically gauges the right moment to leap on new technologies.
+These days, Apple typically gauges the right moment to leap into new technologies.
 Sadly, in the 1990s the company did not seem to possess such perfect timing. eWorld only attracted 147,000 users at its peak.

 Do you remember eWorld?
 Leave your comments below.